Skip to main content

 Victoria Memorial Hall (Victoria Concert Hall today)

-Victoria Memorial Hall was built next to the Town Hall between 1903 and 1905 in memory of Queen Victoria who passed away on 22 Jan 1901.
-Regent A. J. Bidwell from the well-known architectural firm Swan & Maclaren (the same firm that designed the Cenotaph and Civilian War Memorial), designed the Memorial Hall.
-The foundation stone was laid during the auspicious occasion of King Edward VII’s coronation celebration on 10 Aug 1902.
+Victoria Memorial Hall, now known as Victoria Concert Hall, was constructed adjacent to the Town Hall between 1903 and 1905 as a tribute to Queen Victoria, who passed away on 22 Jan 1901.
+The design of the Memorial Hall was the work of Regent A. J. Bidwell from the renowned architectural firm Swan & Maclaren (the same firm that designed the Cenotaph and Civilian War Memorial).

 The Victoria Concert Hall was inaugurated on 1 Oct 1980 by then-Prime Minister Lee Kuan Yew.
 Mr Lee’s inauguration speech was followed by a performance from the concert hall’s new resident orchestra, the Singapore Symphony Orchestra (SSO).